flyte-technologies/mapbox-gl-draw/API.md

 The `GL Style Spec` requires each layer to have a source. **DO NOT PROVIDE THIS** for styling draw.

-Draw moves features between sources for performence gains, because of this it is recommeneded that you **DO NOT** provide a source for a stlye despite the fact the `GL Style Spec` requires a source. **Draw will provide the source for you automaticlly**.
+Draw moves features between sources for performance gains, because of this it is recommeneded that you **DO NOT** provide a source for a style despite the fact the `GL Style Spec` requires a source. **Draw will provide the source for you automatically**.

-If you need to stlye gl-draw for debugging sources the source names are `mapbox-gl-draw_hot` and `mapbox-gl-draw_cold`.
+If you need to style gl-draw for debugging sources the source names are `mapbox-gl-draw_hot` and `mapbox-gl-draw_cold`.

 property | values | function
 --- | --- | ---